 Partnership is key.
-The Office of Youth Development staff work collaboratively within OCFS and with other state agencies, youth bureaus, local governments, contract agencies, schools, public and private organizations, the faith-based community, and with young people and their families.
+Staff work collaboratively within OCFS and with other state agencies, youth bureaus, local governments, contract agencies, schools, public and private organizations, the faith-based community, and with young people and their families.

-- Youth Development Programs
+- Youth development programs

-- Runaway & Homeless Youth (RHYA) Programs
+- Runaway and Homeless Youth (RHYA) programs

-- Empire State Coalition
+- The Empire State Coalition

-- Community-based Organizations
+- Community-based organizations

-- Local Governments
+- Local governments

-NYS Office of Children & Family Services
+New York State Office of Children and Family Services

-Office of Youth Development
+Office of Youth and Young Adult Services

 Capital View Office Park